 This alternative sequence offers readers the additional benefit of allowing readers to engage the Seeds of Disaster and The Breaking Point as a single unit. Â (The Breaking Point was written as a sequel to the Seeds of Disaster. Â Thus, many of the individuals, ideas, and institutions described in the first book appear in the second.)

-The books marked with an asterisk (*) can be readily obtained, whether as trade paperbacks or e-books, at a reasonable price.
-The other books, however, are much harder to find.
-Thus, members of a reading group that wants to study the Canon in full may have to resort to such expedients as inter-library loan and placing books ‘on reserve’ in the duty shack.
+You can easily find the books marked with an asterisk (*), whether as trade paperbacks or e-books, at reasonable prices.
+The other books, however, will prove harder to find.
+Thus, readers who wish to study the Canon in full may have to resort to such expedients as inter-library loan and the placing of books ‘on reserve’ in the duty shack.

-Readers wishing to take a deep dive into the ‘education of the Enlightened Soldier’ may want to read the article of the same name which was published in the Marine Corps University Journal in 2018.
+Readers wishing to take a deep dive into the ‘education of the Enlightened Soldier’ may want to read the article of that name which was published in the Marine Corps University Journal in 2018.

-Readers who enjoyed Command or Control will want to read the sequel that came out in 2019.
-Called Piercing the Fog of War, it can be downloaded (for free) from Academia.edu
+Readers who enjoyed Command or Control will want to read the sequel that came out in 2019, Piercing the Fog of War.
+(You can download the front matter for free at Academia.edu.)